There are many different conditions that are recognized as mental illnesses. The more common types include:

 - Impulse control and addiction disorders: People with impulse control disorders are unable to resist urges, or impulses, to perform acts that could be harmful to themselves or others.
 Pyromania (starting fires), kleptomania (stealing), and compulsive gambling are examples of impulse control disorders.
-Alcohol and drug are common objects of addictions.
+Alcohol and drugs are common objects of addictions.
 Often, people with these disorders become so involved with the objects of their addiction that they begin to ignore responsibilities and relationships.

 - Personality disorders: People with personality disorders have extreme and inflexible personality traits that are distressing to the person and/or cause problems in work, school, or social relationships.
 In addition, the person's patterns of thinking and behavior significantly differ from the expectations of society and are so rigid that they interfere with the person's normal functioning.
 Examples include antisocial personality disorder, obsessive-compulsive personality disorder, histrionic personality disorder, schizoid personality disorder, and paranoid personality disorder.

 - Obsessive-compulsive disorder (OCD): People with OCD are plagued by constant thoughts or fears that cause them to perform certain rituals or routines.
 The disturbing thoughts are called obsessions, and the rituals are called compulsions.
 An example is a person with an unreasonable fear of germs who constantly washes their hands.